 -

-Parent Roadmaps to the Common Core Standards- English Language Arts
+Parent Roadmaps to the Standards- English Language Arts

 The Council of the Great City Schools' parent roadmaps in English language arts/literacy provide guidance to parents about what their children will be learning and how they can support that learning in grades K-8.
 These parent roadmaps for each grade level also provide three-year snapshots showing how selected standards progress from year to year so that students will be college and career ready upon their graduation from high school.